It is well-known that there are many organizations around the world that are doing Africa-related work.

-In other words, are the efforts put in to make the continent a better place worthwhile or are they merely making us feel good about ourselves, creating more problems rather than solving them.
+In other words, are the efforts put in to make the continent a better place worthwhile or are they merely making us feel good about ourselves, creating more problems rather than solving them?

-Moreover, no groups of persons, organizations, businesses or countries have all the answers to Africa’s challenges in the twenty first century.
-In like manner, no groups of persons, organizations, businesses or countries can take all the credit for the positive changes taking place in Africa today.
+Moreover, no groups of persons, organizations, businesses, or countries have all the answers to Africa’s challenges in the twenty-first century.
+In like manner, no groups of persons, organizations, businesses, or countries can take all the credit for the positive changes taking place in Africa today.

-We’re all in this together, and successes that Africa is seeing today belong to all of us!
+We’re all in this together, and the successes that Africa is seeing today belong to all of us!

 Yet, to know that the continent is succeeding, rather than failing, requires the dissemination of timely information through this web portal.
-Yes, we’re a small organization, but no news, or bit of information is too small to give better context and perspective about one country or another.
+Yes, we’re a small organization, but no news or bit of information is too small to give better context and perspective about one country or another.